 - Dried oregano

-- 1 TBS Arrowroot powder
+- 1 TBS Arrowroot powder mixed with water to a slurry (for thickening if needed)

 - Make the tomato base.
 Combine all ingredients in a small bowl and let rest at room temperature.
-The total that goes into the dish is about a half cut.
+The total that goes into the dish is about a half cup.
 If you have more, reserve it.

 - If the pan is dry, put a bit more oil into it.
 Lower the heat to 6/10.
 Toss in the onions and get them rolling.
 Toss in the preserved lemon pulp.
 Hit it with a bit of salt and pepper.
-Cook until the onion starts to soften, about three minutes.
+Cook until the onion starts to soften, about 2-3 minutes.

-- Reduce to a simmer.
+- Reduce to a simmer

 - Dissolve arrowroot power in a TBS of warm water and add to the pan stirring.
 This will thicken the broth to a sauce.